bkunyiha/blockchain/book-draft/bitcoin-blockchain/README.md

 ---

----

 <div align="center">

-**📚 [← Back to Main Book](../README.md)** | **Chapter 2: Introduction to Bitcoin & Blockchain** | **[Next: Cryptography →](crypto/README.md)** 📚
+**📚 [← Back to Main Book](../README.md)** | **Chapter 2: Introduction to Bitcoin & Blockchain** | **[Bitcoin Whitepaper Summary →](00-Bitcoin-Whitepaper-Summary.md)** 📚

 </div>

 ---

-*This chapter has provided comprehensive foundational knowledge about Bitcoin and blockchain technology, covering their origins, core concepts, advantages of decentralized systems across various domains, and real-world use cases.
+*This chapter has provided comprehensive foundational knowledge about Bitcoin and blockchain technology, covering their origins, core concepts, system architectures, technical foundations, applications, and challenges.
 We've explored the fundamental principles that make blockchain technology revolutionary: decentralization, immutability, transparency, security, and trustlessness.
 Understanding these concepts is essential before diving into implementation details, as they inform every design decision we make in building our blockchain system.
 In the next chapter, we'll examine [Cryptography](crypto/README.md) to understand the cryptographic primitives that secure our blockchain, or you can explore the [implementation chapters](#related-implementation-chapters) to see how these concepts are implemented in our Rust-based blockchain system.*